astronomer/airflow-guides/guides/data-quality.md

 > **Note**: You can find more information on how to use Great Expectations with Airflow in the ['Integrating Airflow and Great Expectations'](https://www.astronomer.io/guides/airflow-great-expectations/) guide.

-Great Expectations is an open source data validation framework that allows the user to define data quality checks called Expectation Suites as a json file.
+Great Expectations is an open source data validation framework that allows the user to define data quality checks called Expectation Suites as a JSON file.
 The checks can be run in a DAG using the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).

-> **Note** All currently available expectations can be viewed on the [GreatExpectations website](https://greatexpectations.io/expectations).
+> **Note** All currently available expectations can be viewed on the [Great Expectations website](https://greatexpectations.io/expectations).

 To use Great Expectations, you will need to install the open source Great Expectations package and set up a Great Expectations project with at least one instance of each of the following components: